google/vscode-bigquery/README.md

 The BigQuery extension adds a number of commands to the command palette (Cmd/Ctrl+Shift+P).

-By default, it will look for your `GOOGLE_APPLICATION_CREDENTIALS` environmental variable (if set) and use the service account described in that file.
-You can also explicitly set `bigquery.keyfileName` to the path of your [Service Account key file](https://cloud.google.com/docs/authentication/getting-started).
+By default, it will look for your `GOOGLE_APPLICATION_CREDENTIALS` environmental variable (if set) and use the service account described in that JSON file.
+You can also explicitly set `bigquery.keyFilename` to the path of your [Service Account key file](https://cloud.google.com/docs/authentication/getting-started).
 Unless necessary, it's recommended that you scope this key to the [`roles.bigquery.user`](https://cloud.google.com/bigquery/docs/access-control#permissions_and_roles) role, which is sufficient for querying and most related tasks.

 ## Optional Configuration